-The upper shelves of a refrigerator consist of the top two shelves.
+The upper shelves of a double door refrigerator consist of the top two shelves.
 The upper shelf has a consistently warm temperature.
 It is ideal for items that can last longer in warm temperatures such as yoghurt, jam and snacks.
 Whereas, the middle shelf which has a slightly colder temperature is the best place for storing ingredients such as butter, cheese, cooked meats and leftover food (positioned towards the front of the shelf).

 The Lower Shelf

 The lower or the bottom shelf of a refrigerator has the coldest temperatures as compared to the upper shelves.
 This section of the fridge is ideal for items that are more prone to developing bacteria and getting spoiled.
 The cold temperatures on this shelf will make the items last longer.
 The best ingredients to store on this shelf are the eggs, milk, packaged raw meat, fish and other poultry products.

 The drawers which are usually known as crisper drawers come with two compartments.
 One drawer with high humidity and the other with low humidity.
 To keep the vegetables fresh for a longer time, it is best to store them in the drawer with high humidity.
 And to keep the fruits fresh for long, the best place to store them is the drawer with low humidity.
 In case of a single drawer, it is possible to adjust the temperature according to what has to be stored inside.